8 Best Renters Insurance Companies in Rhode Island of 2025

 Fire Prevention

-If you live near a fire hydrant or a fire department, the less likely your home will be engulfed in flames because these are nearby your home.
+If you live near a fire hydrant or a fire department, it is less likely your home will be engulfed in flames because these are nearby.

 Security Measures